 Where Cinema Meets History & Culture

-The National Museum of African American History and Culture's celebration of African American culture through the medium of film.
+The 2018 Smithsonian National Museum of African American History and Culture's Film Festival has ended.

-The festival is a multi-day cinematic experience celebrating African American visual culture and film.
-Experience historic films alongside contemporary works by some of the brightest emerging and veteran filmmakers including Barry Jenkins, Julie Dash, Adepero Oduye, Haile Gerima, Cauleen Smith, Kevin Jerome Everson, Bobitto Garcia, Bradford Young and more.
+The 2018 film festival was a multi-day cinematic experience celebrating African American visual culture and film.
+Attendees experienced historic films alongside contemporary works by some of the brightest emerging and veteran filmmakers including Barry Jenkins, Julie Dash, Adepero Oduye, Haile Gerima, Cauleen Smith, Kevin Jerome Everson, Bobitto Garcia, Bradford Young and more.

-Attendees will have the opportunity to network with filmmakers and talent of our more than 80 films.
-Events include Screenings of some the most iconic African American films from history and today, Talkbacks with filmmakers and actors, Master Classes with industry experts, Exchanges with the opportunity to share ideas about film production and the archive of the moving image.
+Attendees also had the opportunity to network with filmmakers and talent of our more than 80 films.
+Events included Screenings of some the most iconic African American films from history and today, Post Screening Conversations with filmmakers and actors, Master Classes with industry experts, Exchanges with the opportunity to share ideas about film production and the archive of the moving image.

-It is the only film festival of its kind – a conversation between the Museum’s collection and films that illuminate and expand on its exhibitions.
-The 2018 inaugural Film Festival is organized thematically around the Museum’s collection and inaugural exhibitions in the following categories:
+The 2018 inaugural Film Festival was organized thematically around the Museum’s collection and inaugural exhibitions in the following categories:

 Taking its inspiration from a popular African American expression, Making a Way Out of No Way explores themes of agency, creativity, and resilience through personal stories of African Americans who challenged racial oppression and discrimination and created ways forward in times when there appeared to be “no way.”
 This collection of films will showcase the many ways African Americans crafted possibilities in a world that denied them opportunities.